clunion/shardoverse/README.md

 ### Also add ssh-pageant:
 This is necessary to get the automated/transparent SSH-Key login to GitHub working.
-(It may additionally need a running Putty-Pageant or Keepass-KeeAdent, see further below)
+(It may additionally need a running Putty-Pageant, Keepass-KeeAgent or other SSH-agent, see further below)

     pacman -S ssh-pageant